ApexKiddie/ApexSpoofer/README.md

 # ApexSpoofer
-A spoofer for Apex Legends that I made.
+A spoofer for Apex Legends that I made that will work on any non kernel anticheat(everything but valorant).
 One free perm spoof then anything else is $20.

 Download and run the file.
 It usually doesn't work with antivirus because it is editing hardware values which could be considered tampering.
 You can try it with though.
 A gui will pop up and ask what serial numbers you want spoofed.
 Plug any other extra devices like controllers in so they get spoofed too.